Pre-medical: Coursework

 The AAMC has created a list of required courses that every pre-med student must take.
 Each school is allowed to place its own further requirements.

 The pre-medical coursework is offered at many American colleges and universities; however, it is considered to be a "track" that follows a certain curriculum.
 Most pre-medical students major in the natural and applied sciences, such as agricultural science, biology, chemistry, or physics, though this is not a requirement.
 Some pre-professional degree programs in agriculture prepare students for direct entry into the workforce in fields in high demand, while also meeting requirements for medical or veterinary schools.
 The latter curriculum model is meant to enhance employability of graduates awaiting admission or choosing not to attend professional or graduate school.

 The courses that must be taken to meet the pre-medical requirements from the AAMC are three years, with one being in chemistry, one year of biology, and one year of physics.
 These course requirements are expected to change since the MR5 Committee, charged with revising the MCAT has created a new set of core competencies for success in medical education and practice.
 Those core competencies will include a greater emphasis on molecular genetics within the biology curriculum and will include biochemistry.
 In addition, the 2015 MCAT will test in areas related to multicultural sensitivity and in critical analysis of ethics and philosophy.

 Many colleges of medicine and undergraduate pre-medical advising offices have yet to formalize pre-medical curricular recommendations.
 Though it did not address changes in the mathematics, physics, psychosocial or humanities portion of pre-medical education, the American Society for Biochemistry and Molecular Biology (ASBMB) developed a set of pre-medical curricular recommendations.
 ASBMB advocated that the year of biology includes genetics; that general and organic chemistry be taught with an orientation toward the chemistry of molecules encountered in living things; that one semester of biochemistry be required and two semesters of biochemistry be recommended; and that the laboratory course requirement can be taught in biology, chemistry or biochemistry, so long as research methods and data analysis are emphasized.

-Pre-medical students may be advised or required to take upper level biology and chemistry electives, such as cellular biology, physical chemistry, biochemistry, molecular biology and genetics.
+Pre-medical students may be advised or required to take upper-level biology and chemistry electives, such as cellular biology, physical chemistry, biochemistry, molecular biology and genetics.
 Specific requirements for these courses vary by institution.
+Organic Chemistry is one of the most popular upper-level courses.
 Schools may also have requirements for non-science classes.
-Some require a certain number of general humanities credits, while others have specific requirements for courses in English, psychology, or other disciplines.
+Some require a certain number of general humanities credits, while others have specific requirements for courses in English, psychology, or other desired disciplines.